CELPIP Writing: Persuasion Techniques for Argument Essays

 Lack of Audience Awareness:

-Failing to consider the needs, interests, and background of your audience can result in a message that doesn't resonate.
+Pitfall: Failing to consider the needs, interests, and background of your audience can result in a message that doesn't resonate.

 Solution: Tailor your persuasive approach to the specific characteristics of your audience.
 Consider their values, knowledge level, and potential concerns.